11 Jun Power | June 2018

 Then one of the hawks made a sound, like a sob.
 And another hawk began to cry.

-“We were worried that we wouldn’t have enough,” the main hawk explained.
+“We were afraid we wouldn’t have enough,” the hawks explained.

 “There is always enough, unless you take too much,” the finches replied.